CODE OF BUSINESS CONDUCT AND ETHICS

-IIf you believe that actions have taken place, may be taking place or may be about to take place that violate or would violate this Code, you must bring the matter to the attention of the Appropriate Authority.
-Failure to do so is itself a violation of this Code.
-You are encouraged to talk to the Appropriate Authority, about observed illegal or unethical behavior and when in doubt about the best course of action in a particular situation.
+If you believe that actions have taken place, may be taking place or may be about to take place that violate or would violate this Code, you must bring the matter to the attention of the Appropriate Authority.
+In many instances, the Appropriate Authority may be your supervisor or a higher level supervisor in your department; however, there are a variety of resources available to you, including Human Resources and the Compliance Officer.
+Failure to immediately report a violation is itself a violation of this Code.
+We encourage you to talk to the Appropriate Authority about observed illegal or unethical behavior and when in doubt about the best course of action in a particular situation.
 Any supervisor or manager who receives a report of a potential violation of this Code must report it immediately to the Compliance Officer.

 To the Compliance Officer: